bterone/critical-import-5e/README.md

 # critical-import-5e

-FoundryVTT import module for monsters, NPCs, items, spells, and so on.
+FoundryVTT import module for monsters, NPCs, items, spells, and more.

 ## Usage